April 1, 2025

 Apple iMovie comes free with every Mac, and has a clear, usable interface with some nifty video editing features.

-You can record or upload a video to the iMovie editor, then use the speed tool to slow down a selected part of the clip. iMovie can also auto-adjust the frame rate of any clip to match your video’s frame rate.
+You can record or upload a video to the iMovie editor, then use the speed tool to slow down a selected part of the clip. iMovie can also auto-adjust the frame rate of any clip to match your video's frame rate, which helps create smoother slow motion effects.

 Despite its simplicity, iMovie also offers advanced tools, like color matching, chroma-keying, and working with audio, and unmatched Storyboard and Trailers features for creating compelling videos.